CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module CON.3 Data backup concept.md

 Now that you have determined the type of backup, the frequency, and the generation principle, you should now select the procedure and the appropriate storage medium.

-To minimize the volume of data on the storage medium, data compression algorithms can be used.
+To minimize the volume of data on the storage medium, data compression algorithms can be applied.
 In some cases, the volume of data can be greatly reduced.
 However, it is important to ensure that the chosen parameters and algorithms are documented and retained for the restoration of the data (decompression).

 There are two parameters for the ** procedure ** that must be specified: the degree of automation and the centralization (storage location).